 There is also a growing body of research that strongly links diet with mental health.
 Science suggests that how we eat can increase or decrease our risk of anxiety and depression.

 There is no denying the fact that in recent years, the Western diet has become very industrialised.
 Many of our foods are heavily processed and we are now seeing the link between this and our emotional wellbeing.
 Just as we are facing an obesity epidemic, we are also experiencing a mental health crisis.
+There are specific places like the drug rehab st pete that can help the ones suffering from addiction issues.

 Supporting your employees to establish healthy nutrition habits is therefore key to the success of your business.
 How and what your staff eat directly impacts productivity.
 A happy and healthy workforce not only benefits each individual, it will increase your efficiency and contribute to a much more positive workplace.